15 Tips to Help Someone With Financial Problems

 Money worries can affect life in many ways.
 Be sensitive to these signs of financial stress; they can reveal that a person is struggling even when they don’t come out and say so.

-• Depressed attitude.
-Maybe the burden is so heavy that your friend can’t get out of bed in the morning or fall asleep.
-Now she can’t take a cycling class at the gym, or keep up with the membership payments.
+• Depressed attitude: Maybe the burden is so heavy that your friend can’t get out of bed in the morning or fall asleep.
+Perhaps they no longer participate in their usual activities.

-• Phone avoidance and isolation.
-Constant calls from debt collectors can lead to high anxiety and even shame.
-Your friend may isolate.
+• Phone avoidance and isolation: Constant calls from debt collectors can lead to high anxiety and even shame.
+Your friend may isolate themselves.
 It’s hard to hear terms like “broken promises” from a mortgage company or to be told by a car leasing company that your vehicle will be towed from your driveway.
 Ouch.

-• Mourning a former lifestyle.
-When someone has to step down to a smaller car or apartment, loses health insurance, or can no longer help pay for their kids’ colleges, life might feel futile.
-It can be hard to remember that good health and family/friends are most valuable, and funds will follow.
+• Mourning a former lifestyle: When someone has to step down to a smaller car or apartment or can no longer afford to eat out or help pay for their kids’ colleges, life might feel lackluster and the future may look bleak.
+It can be hard to remember that good health and family/friends are most valuable, and funds will likely follow.

 15 Tips for Helping Someone Struggling Financially